Can Cats Eat Dog Food?

 littleKin™ is Kinship’s home just for puppy and kitten parents.
 Bop over to check out expert advice, new pet tools, and special deals—all curated for your newest family member.

-opens in a new tabAdditionally, an abrupt switch in food, including a bowl of unfamiliar dog kibble, could cause some gastrointestinal distress, so watch for symptoms like diarrheaopens in a new tab and vomitingopens in a new tab.
-Dr. Murphy warns that feeding your cat dog food for a long period could have even more serious side effects, noting, “Cats could actually die from something like a taurine deficiency, which could lead to heart disease.”
+She warns that an abrupt switch in food, including a bowl of unfamiliar dog kibble, could cause some gastrointestinal distress in your cat, so watch for symptoms like diarrhea opens in a new tab and vomitingopens in a new tab.

 Protein